KPRoche/kubestellar/docs/content/direct/hub-chart.md

 This option is particularly useful for first time users or users that would like to have a local deployment.

-It is important to note that, if a Kind cluster name different from `kubeflex` is used, then its Control Plane name must be also be referenced during the Helm chart installation by setting `--set "kubeflex-controller.hostContainer=<control-plane-name>"`.
-The Control Plane name can be obtained by using `docker ps` to find the name of the container running the Kind cluster used for deploying KubeStellar Hub chart, _e.g._ `kubeflex-control-plane`.
+It is important to note that, when the hosting cluster was created by kind or k3d and its Ingress domain name is left to default to localtest.me, then its Control Plane name must be also be referenced during the Helm chart installation by setting `--set "kubeflex-controller.hostContainer=<control-plane-container-name>"`.
+The `<control-plane-container-name>` is the name of the container in which kind or k3d is running the relevant control plane.
+One may use `docker ps` to find the `<control-plane-container-name>`.

 If a host port number different from the expected 9443 is used for the Kind cluster, then the same port number must be specified during the chart installation by adding the following argument `--set "kubeflex-controller.externalPort=<port>"`.